Family Counseling Services

 Therapy may open old wounds

 The first challenge is that family counseling services may open old wounds that may never have properly healed.
-The therapist may make the family aware that the process could initially cause more hurt or potential arguments, but that it’s a necessary part of addressing these deep-seated issues so they have the potential to be resolved once and for all.
+The counselor may help the family become aware that the process could initially cause more hurt or potential arguments, but that it’s a necessary part of addressing these deep-seated issues so they have the potential to be resolved once and for all.

 There’s potential for a “honeymoon phase”